klauspost/compress/README.md

 # snappy package

+### This is still in development, and should not be used for critical applications.

 The Snappy package contains some optimizations over the standard package.

 This speeds up mainly **hard** and **easy** to compress material.